iCliniq Logo

 • Make a note of the blood pressure and other vital signs frequently.

-• Conduct ultrasounds, other diagnostic procedures, and correct fetal evaluation to provide the proper treatment.
+• Conduct ultrasounds and other diagnostic procedures and perform correct fetal evaluations to provide the proper treatment.

 • Monitor the medications used during the gestation period correctly.

-• A multi-treatment approach must be followed to provide appropriate treatment for complications during gestation.
+• A multi-treatment approach must be followed to treat complications during gestation appropriately.

 • Another medical physician consultation is also recommended.

-• In case of fetal distress, that is not enough oxygen for the baby, immediately provide oxygen support medications and fluids to pregnant women or change the position.
+• In case of fetal distress, there is not enough oxygen for the baby, immediately provide oxygen support medications and fluids to pregnant women or change the position.

 • Emergency C-sections are performed in critical cases to reduce health risks.